We know what killed the Note 7. Here's how Samsung's Galaxy S8 can rise from the ashes

 The Galaxy S8 will need mega-good parts inside and out

-So how do you do that, especially when both Apple's iPhone 7 Plus and Google's Pixel XLGoogle's Pixel XLGoogle's Pixel XLGoogle's Pixel XL launched after the Note 7 debacle to shine as the top large-screen phones -- and upstart competitors like OnePlus are offering top-notch big-screen phones at far lower costs?
+So how do you do that, especially when both Apple's iPhone 7 Plus and Google's Pixel XL launched after the Note 7 debacle to shine as the top large-screen phones -- and upstart competitors like OnePlus are offering top-notch big-screen phones at far lower costs?
 The Galaxy S8 will have to go above and beyond.

 - A 4K pressure-sensitive screen